 The exact origins of lattice multiplication are unknown, though scholars argue that it was developed in the Middle East.
-No matter who or where its creator was, the concept seems to predate the widely used “block form.”
+No matter who or where its creator was, the concept seems to predate the widely used standard algorithm.
 Their astounding similarities even suggest that lattice multiplication may be its unwitting parent.
-I first learned about this highly manual, ingenious strategy from a middle school student who absolutely refused to use block form – he had never learned it!
+I first learned about this highly manual, ingenious strategy from a middle school student who absolutely refused to use the standard algorithm – he had never learned it!
 Lattice multiplication was the only way he performed long multiplication.
 Then a college student, taking a math course designed for aspiring elementary school math teachers, showed me how her professor wanted her to practice this method.
 After some experimentation and soul searching, I was converted.

 First, construct the boxes.

 You need as many boxes as you have digits.
 For example, if you are multiplying two 2-digit numbers, you need 4 boxes.
 If you are multiplying a 2-digit number by a 3-digit number, you need 6 boxes, and if you multiply two 3-digit numbers together, you need 9 boxes.

 You can place either number on the top or side.
 Remember that only 1 number goes to each column or row, and you must only number the right side, not the left side.
 Then draw a diagonal in each box.
 Each diagonal must go from the bottom left corner to the top right corner.
 This is done to prepare for the addition we do near the end of the process, adding from right to left.

 Next, start filling in your boxes.